The 4th "reimagining government" webinar with @ANZSOG on 'shared power' featured @NadineMCSmith @pennyhagen & Angie TangaereShare article

 Examples of countries experimenting with sharing power include:

-Audrey Tang from Taiwan, who is using technology to transform the way that the government engages with citizens from “we know best” to “you know best.”
+Audrey Tang from Taiwan, who is using technology to transform the way that the government engages with communities from “we know best” to “you know best.”

-Initiatives like Better Reykjavik, which gives citizens the chance to present their ideas on issues regarding services and operations of the City of Reykjavík.
+Initiatives like Better Reykjavik, which gives communities the chance to present their ideas on issues regarding services and operations of the City of Reykjavík.

 While Penny Hagen agreed that there are really interesting and innovative experiments happening all over the world, she noted that it's still mostly people at the centre deciding how much power to share, which “can't genuinely be power sharing.”
 At The Southern Initiative, Penny and Angie are exploring how to share power across all areas of life, instead of just those that the government determines suitable for inviting participation.

 For Penny, the focus needs to be less on how to share power within current structures, and more about how to reshape those structures.
 More effort needs to be dedicated to restructuring processes to make room and build capacity for power sharing.
 For example, she applauded efforts within central government to take a different approach to commissioning; one which is more inclusive of communities in deciding how money is distributed and who gets it.